Harmonic quasiconformal mappings between $\mathscr{C}^1$ smooth Jordan domains

 We say that a function $u:D\to \mathbf R$ is ACL (absolutely continuous on lines) in the region $D$, if for every closed rectangle $R\subset D$ with sides parallel to the $x$ and $y$-axes, $u$ is absolutely continuous on a.e. horizontal and a.e. vertical line in $\mathbf R$.
-Such a function has of course, partial derivatives $u_x$, $u_y$ a.e. in $D$.
+Such a function has partial derivatives $u_x$, $u_y$ a.e. in $D$.

-A sense-preserving homeomorphism $w\colon D\to \Omega, $ where $D$ and $\Omega$ are subdomains of the complex plane $\mathbf C,$ is said to be $K$-quasiconformal ($K$-q.c), { with} $K\ge 1$, if $w$ is ACL in $D$ in the sense that the real and imaginary part are ACL in D, and (cf. \cite{Ahl}, pp. 23--24).
+A sense-preserving homeomorphism $w\colon D\to \Omega, $ where $D$ and $\Omega$ are subdomains of the complex plane $\mathbf C,$ is said to be $K$-quasiconformal ($K$-q.c), { with} $K\ge 1$, if $w$ is ACL in $D$ in the sense that its real and imaginary part are ACL in D, and (cf. \cite{Ahl}, pp. 23--24).
+Here $A=D(w)$ is the formal differential matrix defined by and where $|\cdot|$ is the Euclidean norm.
 Notice that the condition (\ref{defqc}) can be written as

-The family of quasiconformal harmonic mappings has been firstly considered by O. Martio in \cite{martio}.
-The class of q.c. harmonic mappings contains conformal mappings, and this is why the class has shown a large interest for experts in geometric function theory, thus a number of authors in recent years have considered the class of quasiconformal harmonic mappings and obtained a number of important results.
+The class of quasiconformal harmonic mappings has been firstly considered by O. Martio in \cite{martio}.
+The class of q.c. harmonic mappings contains conformal mappings, and this is why the class has shown a large interest for experts in geometric function theory.

-We mention here the following result of Pavlovi\'c \cite{MP} which states that a harmonic quasiconformal mapping of the unit disk $\mathbf{D}$ onto itself is bi-Lipschitz continuous.
+We should mention here the following result of Pavlovi\'c \cite{MP} which states that a harmonic quasiconformal mapping of the unit disk $\mathbf{D}$ onto itself is bi-Lipschitz continuous.
 In order to explain the importance of his result let us state the following two separate results.
 If we assume that the mapping $f:\mathbf{D}\to \mathbf{D}$ is merely quasiconformal, then it is only H\"older continuous with the H\"older coefficient $\alpha = \frac{1-k}{1+k}$.
 This is the celebrated Mori's theorem.
-On the other hand, if $f:\mathbf{D}\to \mathbf{D}$ is merely a harmonic diffeomorphism, then by a result of Hengartner and Schober it has a continuous extension up to the boundary (see \cite[Theorem~4.3]{hs3} or \cite[Sec.~3.3]{duren}), however, in view of Rad\'o-Kneser-Choquet theorem, this is the best regularity that such a mapping can have at the boundary.
+On the other hand, if $f:\mathbf{D}\to \mathbf{D}$ is merely a harmonic diffeomorphism, then by a result of Hengartner and Schober it has a continuous extension up to the boundary (see \cite[Theorem~4.3]{hs3} or \cite[Sec.~3.3]{duren}).
+However, in view of Rad\'o-Kneser-Choquet theorem, this is the best regularity that such a mapping can have at the boundary.